embark-framework/embark-site/source/_posts/2019-02-04-building-a-decentralized-reddit-with-embark-part-1.md

 - **Part 2** - Testing the Smart Contract through EmbarkJS
 - **Part 3** - Building a simple front-end using React

 We will link the other two parts once we've published them.
+We've also set up a [repository](https://github.com/embark-framework/dreddit-tutorial) with all code changes so you can follow along or review your own work.

 Let's get right to it!